YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario04/README.md

 storage-class-nas-economy   csi.trident.netapp.io   2d18h
 ```

 At this point, end-users can now create PVC against one of theses storage classes.

+## C. What's next

+Now, you have some NAS Backends & some storage classes configured.
+You can proceed to the creation of a stateful application:
+- [Scenario05](../Scenario05) Deploy your first app with File storage
+or go back to the [FrontPage](../../)